 Here at Pachinko Restorations, we strive to do our best to restore your machine back to it's original condition.
 We also do custom restorations on the machines.
 So if you have some artwork you would like to see as a background, in most cases we can have it printed and install it as the background on the playing field of your machine.
 There is no charge to evaluate your machine to determine what is needed for this type of restoration.
 Here are some before and after photos of restorations.

-If you like to follow the repair of your machine or see what we are working on, check us out on facebook.
+If you like to follow the repair of your machine or see what we are working on, check us out on facebook or see some of our other restores on Instagram.

 1971 Nishijin Pachinko Machine Model 1200.
 Known as Crown.
 Before and After Restoration.